 Any time you hear ‘should’, ‘ought to’, ‘supposed to’, ‘got to’, ‘have to’’, ‘must’ and ‘need to’ inside your head, it may indicate that you are trying to live by other people’s values instead of your own.
 It is not sustainable and tends to be self-depreciable.

 Take my life, for example, which clearly demonstrates my highest values of teaching and research, both of which I do each and every day without being reminded.
 I don’t have to say, ‘I should teach’ or ‘I have to do some research’, because I am spontaneously inspired to go and do it.
 That’s how I know that I am living by design.
+That is what’s woken up my inner visionary.

-Many people never get to do that because of so many perceived external pressures about how they ‘should’ be, and the fear of not being smart enough, the fear of failure, the fear of loss of money or not making money, the fear of the loss of loved ones or the respect of loved ones, the fear of rejection, the fear of ill health, death or disease, the fear of somehow breaking the morals and ethics of some spiritual authority that they have subordinated to.
+Many people never get to do that because of so many perceived external pressures about how they ‘should’ be, and one of the 7 fears: The fear of not being smart enough, the fear of failure, the fear of loss of money or not making money, the fear of the loss of loved ones or the respect of loved ones, the fear of rejection, the fear of ill health, death or disease, the fear of somehow breaking the morals and ethics of some spiritual authority that they have subordinated to.

 All these phobias are often what prevents you from standing out and instead make you want to do what is expected of you so you can be part of the herd.